wulliy/wasteof2-docs/posts.md

 Requirements:
 - Your post should only contain `["p", "b", "strong", "i", "em", "u", "s", "li", "ul", "ol", "mark", "code", "blockquote", "pre", "img", "#text"]`
-- The image src should only be from `["api.wasteof.money", "u.cubeupload.com", "i.ibb.co"]`
+- The image src should only be from `["wiki.wasteof.money", "api.wasteof.money", "u.cubeupload.com", "i.ibb.co"]`
 - `#text` is the content inside an element and it is also a [shadow DOM element](https://web.dev/shadowdom-v1/)

 Optional: